HEALTH CONSULTANTS LLC

 Diverticular Disease

-A patient may discover diverticular disease after changes in digestion begin to draw attention to bowel function.
-The condition was not necessarily created by the nutritional program.
-Rather, an existing condition became visible and identifiable.
+A patient may discover diverticular disease after changes in digestion draw attention to bowel function.

 Stored Toxic Elements

-A patient may develop symptoms associated with the release of stored toxic elements after detoxification pathways begin functioning more effectively.
-The symptoms may indicate that previously stored material is being mobilized and processed — not that toxicity was created.
+A patient may develop symptoms associated with the release of stored toxic elements as detoxification pathways become more active.

 Mineralized Deposits

 A patient may experience the discovery of kidney stones, gallstones, tissue calcifications, or other mineralized deposits after years of imbalance in mineral regulation, hydration, digestion, or elimination.
-The acute event may require medical attention while the underlying physiological conditions that contributed still require correction.

 Environmental Burden

-A patient may discover significant environmental burdens — including heavy metals, mold exposure, industrial chemicals, pesticides, herbicides, or microplastics — only after health restoration efforts begin revealing patterns that were previously overlooked.
-The exposure may have existed for years before symptoms became obvious enough to investigate.
+A patient may discover significant environmental burdens—including heavy metals, mold exposure, industrial chemicals, pesticides, herbicides, or microplastics—only after health restoration efforts begin revealing patterns that were previously overlooked.

-The Acute and the Underlying — Both Require Attention
+The Acute Condition and the Underlying Condition

-The immediate concern deserves appropriate attention.
+The immediate concern deserves appropriate evaluation and care.

 The underlying physiological patterns that contributed to its development deserve attention as well.